 Return to Days of the week, Weeks, Month, History, Years, Time

-In many languages, the names given to the seven days of the week are derived from the names of the classical planets in Hellenistic astronomy, which were in turn named after contemporary deities, a system introduced by the Sumerians and later adopted by the Babylonians from whom the Roman Empire adopted the system during late antiquity.
-In some other languages, the days are named after corresponding deities of the regional culture, beginning either with Sunday or with Monday.
+In a vast number of languages, the names given to the seven days of the week (Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, and Saturday) are derived from the names of the seven heavenly bodies (the Sun, Moon, Mars, Mercury, Jupiter, Venus, and Saturn) which were in turn named after contemporary Hellenistic deities.
+This system was introduced by the Babylonians and later adopted by the Sumerians.
+The Roman Empire adopted the system during late antiquity.
+In some other languages, the days are named after corresponding deities of the regional culture.
 The seven-day week was adopted in early Christianity from the Hebrew calendar, and gradually replaced the Roman internundinum.
+Eight-day and seven-day weeks existed side-by-side until Emperor Constantine made the seven-day week official in AD 321; thereafter, the seven-day week spread throughout the Roman Empire and eventually through Christian cultures around the world.

+The history of the seven-day week can be traced to ancient civilizations.
 Sunday remained the first day of the week, being considered the day of the sun god Sol Invictus and the Lord's Day, while the Jewish Sabbath remained the seventh.
-The Babylonians invented the actual seven-day week in 600 BCE, with Emperor Constantine making the Day of the Sun (dies Solis, "Sunday") a legal holiday centuries later.
+Most historians agree the seven-day week dates back to Babylonians who started using it about 4,000 years ago.
+The number 7 was sacred to the Babylonians.
+Emperor Constantine of the Roman Empire made the Day of the Sun (dies Solis, "Sunday") a legal holiday centuries later.

 In the international standard ISO 8601, Monday is treated as the first day of the week, but in many countries it is counted as the second day of the week.